We Accept Most Insurances!

 Meet our Pediatric Anesthesiologist

-Dr. Ann Ruscher, MD is new to our practice but boasts over 20 years experience!
-We are very excited to have her expertise and gentle nature join our team.
-Dr. Ruscher assists IV sedation patients to ensure high-quality, safe and efficient care.
-Dr. Ruscher graduated from Texas A&M University.
-She obtained both her medical degree and completed her anesthesiology residency at the University of Wisconsin.
-She is also certified by the American Board of Anesthesiology and completed her pediatric sub-specialty certificate back in 2014.
-Read Dr. Ruscher's full biography here.
+We are very excited to have Dr. Luke Janik's expertise and gentle nature join our team!
+Dr. Janik assists IV sedation patients to ensure high-quality, safe and efficient care.
+He is the author of numerous articles in the Anesthesia Patient Safety Foundation Newsletter.
+Dr. Janik received his graduated from University of Michigan, obtained his medical degree from University of Pennsylvania, and completed his anesthesiology residency at Harvard's Massachusetts General Hospital.
+He is also board certified in both Anesthesiology and Pediatric Anesthesiology.
+Read Dr. Janik's full biography here.

 Frequently Asked Questions: